Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 ![](../../../assets/images/vms/6-vm.png?classes=border,shadow)

 ## Create Windows Virtual Machine
-To create new Windows VM do the following:
+To create new Windows VM, do the following:
 - go to the *Virtual Machines page* and click on the CREATE VM icon in the upper left corner;
 - fill in the form on the next opened *Create Virtual Machine window* and click on the CREATE icon:
 ![](../../../assets/images/vms/7-vm.png?classes=border,shadow)